Supermario78/second-milestone-project/README.md

 ## UX

 My UX process was based on trying to develop a simple, easy to the eye game, navigable layout enabling a logical and intuitive response for the user to play and achive the target explained on the top of the page.
-At the initial stage of my UX design I used the already familiar Balsamic wireframe, which allowed me to sketch a visual picture of which design will be more effective on achieving my desired result to the user.
+At the initial stage of my UX design I used the already familiar Balsamiq wireframe, which allowed me to sketch a visual picture of which design will be more effective on achieving my desired result to the user.

+The reason why you can see differences between my original wireframes and the actual page because changes happened during development process.
+I did not find the need to create any more detailed mockups because the design is so straight forward and I already had seen how my cards look together.

 Balsamiq Screenshots